Spotify: Technical information

 Spotify is proprietary and uses digital rights management (DRM) controls.
 Spotify's terms and conditions do not permit users to reverse-engineer the application.

 Spotify allows users to add local audio files for music not in its catalog into the user's library through Spotify's desktop application, and then allows users to synchronize those music files to Spotify's mobile apps or other computers over the same Wi-Fi network as the primary computer by creating a Spotify playlist, and adding those local audio files to the playlist.
 Audio files must either be in the .mp3, .mp4 (.mp4 files that have video streams are not supported), or .m4p media formats.
 This feature is available only for Premium subscribers.

 Spotify has a median playback latency of 265 ms (including local cache).

-In April 2014, Spotify moved away from the peer-to-peer (P2P) system they had used to distribute music to users.
+In April 2014, Spotify moved away from the peer-to-peer (P2P) system it had used to distribute music to users.
 Previously, a desktop user would listen to music from one of three sources: a cached file on the computer, one of Spotify's servers, or from other subscribers through the P2P system.
 P2P, a well-established Internet distribution system, served as an alternative that reduced Spotify's server resources and costs.
 However, Spotify ended the P2P setup in 2014, with Spotify's Alison Bonny telling TorrentFreak: "We're gradually phasing out the use of our desktop P2P technology which has helped our users enjoy their music both speedily and seamlessly.
 We're now at a stage where we can power music delivery through our growing number of servers and ensure our users continue to receive a best-in-class service."

-Originally, Spotify had their own servers; however, in 2016, most of their infrastructure was migrated to Google Cloud.
+Originally, Spotify had its own servers; however, in 2016, most of its infrastructure was migrated to Google Cloud.